 Just because our budget is tight doesn't mean we can't have any fun!
 We have found many ways to enjoy ourselves alone, together, and with our children when they were younger that did not break our piggy bank.
 This is by no means a complete list, it is just a list of the things that we did (and continue to do) over and over again because we get so much enjoyment out of them.

-Choose a heading for some simple Outdoor Fun Ideas!
+Choose a heading (below the video of our new hobby) for some simple Outdoor Fun Ideas!

 Enjoy Your Local Parks - from town parks to county parks, to state parks, there are parks in a lot of places today.
 Different parks offer different things to do.
 We look for parks that have hiking, biking, swimming (lake or sea), camping, barbecuing, and more.
 The county park near us requires a park pass.
 The state parks charge a fee, but we buy a one-year pass rather than paying each time we go - and of course the yearly pass saves us money in the long run.
 Find a state park near you!

 Go Hiking - No matter where you live there are places to go hiking.
 Here where we live there are many parks with hiking trails that are maintained so we have a lot to choose from.